 Published October 31, 2012 12:23

-A veteran of three Olympics for CBS Sports and a two-time Emmy winner for technical production, she also worked in news, heading up D.C. operations with assignments that included being stationed in Saudi Arabia and Kuwait during the Gulf War.
+Before joining Warner Bros., Darcy worked for CBS in a number of lead management roles that encompassed responsibilities for the Network's operations in New York and Washington Operations for the CBS News Bureau in Washington, D.C.
+Darcy is a veteran of three Olympics for CBS Sports and a three-time Emmy winner for technical production and engineering, and also worked in news, heading up D.C. operations with assignments that included being stationed in Saudi Arabia and Kuwait during the Gulf War.

 As a multinational Patents holder, she serves on advisory boards of technology companies and universities.
 She is also a board member of the Global Advisory Council for the professional Women's Tennis Association (WTA), providing counseling on new media and technology.
 Darcy is a recipient of Broadcasting and Cable's Technology Leadership Award and was selected to Video Business' Women Elite and named to The Hollywood Reporter's 2010 Digital Power 50 List.
 She was awarded the 2011 NAB TVNewsCheck Women in Technology Leadership Award and India's 2012 NASSCOM Innovator Leader Award.

 Darcy holds a master's degree in finance from Fordham University and honors for work in the field of electrical engineering from her undergraduate alma mater, Temple University.